3 min read

 - Visible cracks or wear in fuel lines

-Step 4: Fill the cooling system
+Step 4: Fill the Cooling System

-Step 5: Inspect the gas tank and fuel lines
+Step 5: Inspect the Gas Tank and Fuel Lines

-Your gas tank and fuel lines are in danger of developing rust during the winter.
-Hopefully, you filled up the tank before storing it, and no moisture had a chance to settle.
+Your gas tank and fuel lines could develop rust during the winter.
+Hopefully, you filled the tank before storing it, and no moisture had a chance to settle.